robkoltai/DBA_scripts/sql_diag_collector_multi/README.txt

 One can collect APPLICATION, XPLAN_ASH, DISPLAY_CURSOR ... information for many SQLS

-xplan_ash_cmdline.sql from RANDOLF GEIS IS NEEDED
+xplan_ash_cmdline.sql from RANDOLF GEIST IS NEEDED